A roadmap for the computation of persistent homology: Introduction

 Finite metric spaces are also called ``point cloud'' data sets in the TDA literature.
 From a topological point of view, finite metric spaces do not contain any interesting information.
 One thus considers a ``thickening'' of a point cloud at different ``scales of resolution'' and then analyses the evolution of the resulting shape across the different resolution scales.
 The qualitative features are given by topological invariants, and one can represent the variation of such invariants across the different resolution scales in a compact way to summarize the ``shape'' of the data.

 As an illustration, consider the set of points in $\mathbb{R}^2$ that we show in Fig.~\ref{figure:filtration}.
 Let $\epsilon$, which we interpret as a ``distance parameter,'' be a nonnegative real number (so $\epsilon=0$ gives the set of points).
 For different values of $\epsilon$, we construct a space $S_\epsilon$ composed of vertices, edges, triangles, and higher-dimensional polytopes according to the following rule: We include an edge between two points $i$ and $j$ if and only if the Euclidean distance between them is no larger than $\epsilon$; we include a triangle if and only if all of its edges are in $S_\epsilon$; we include a tetrahedron if and only if all of its face triangles are in $S_\epsilon$; and so on.
 For $\epsilon\leq \epsilon'$, it then follows that the space $S_\epsilon$ is contained in the space $S_{\epsilon'}$.
 This yields a nested sequence of spaces, as we illustrate in Fig.~\ref{figure:filtration}(a).

-By using homology, a tool in algebraic topology, one can measure several features of the spaces $S_\epsilon$ --- including the numbers of components, holes, and voids (higher-dimensional versions of holes).
-One can then represent the lifetime of such features using a finite collection of intervals known as a ``barcode.''
-Roughly, the left endpoint of an interval represents the birth of a feature, and its right endpoint represents the death of the same feature.
-In Fig.~\ref{figure:filtration}(b), we reproduce such intervals for the number of components (blue solid lines) and the number of holes (violet dashed lines).
+Our construction of nested spaces gives an example of a ``filtered Vietoris--Rips complex,'' which we define and discuss in Section \ref{subsection: filtrations}.